Mayo Clinic Health System

 8. Insulation, including extra gloves or layers

-9. Adequate water and purification equipment
+9. Adequate water or purification equipment

 10. Emergency shelter, such as a bivy sack or jumbo trash bag